 If you are new to meal planning you definitely need to consider creating a ‘theme’ for every night of the week.
 Even though I’m just cooking for two, every week I create a meal plan and write it on the Menu Board so there’s no question of “what’s for dinner tonight?”.
 Meal planning helps me create my grocery list and keeps me from buying unnecessary items.
 It also prevents us from eating out too often.

-While creating meal plans I realized every day became some sort of a theme depending on the season/weather, so I thought it would be fun to share with you.
+Additionally, while creating meal plans I realized every day became some sort of a theme depending on the season/weather, so I thought it would be fun to share with you.
+One of my friends suggested that arranging the table around these meals might be therapeutic.
+She told me how she got the best antique silver tableware in order to take Instagram-worthy photos.
+I might do something similar this time.
 Having a theme for every day of the week definitely makes meal planning easier, even though I don’t always follow it exactly.

 Here are some healthy ideas for each night:

 Monday: I usually cook boneless skinless chicken breasts with a combination of spices, herbs, and condiments/oils/vinegars.
 You can use any ‘grill’ recipe and just spray a glass pan with cooking spray and bake the chicken instead at 350 degrees for about 30 minutes or until the juices run clear.
 On Monday I bake extra chicken for dinner so I can put the extra on my salads for lunch.